informeddna/FHH/trunk/code/README.txt

 8. For a basic build, run this command, which will build the project into an EAR file which can then be dropped into JBoss and deployed:

-mvn install (compiles code, builds packages, tests and verifies coding
+mvn clean install (compiles code, builds packages, tests and verifies coding
             metrics - the most commonly used target)

 9. The following commands are important to know during development: